-While using stop-losses carries much more advantages than disadvantages, traders need to be aware of the fact that stop-losses are not completely risk-free.
+While using stop-losses carries many more advantages than disadvantages, traders need to be aware that stop-losses are not completely risk-free.
 A stop-loss order doesn’t guarantee that your trade will be closed at the pre-specified market rate.
-As stop-losses are pending orders until they become market orders, the price at which the market order gets filled could be far away from the price you’re hoping for.
+As stop-losses are pending orders until they become market orders, the price at which the market order gets filled could be some distance in price away from the price that the stop was placed.

-While stop-losses usually close your position exactly at the desired price, market imbalances and increased buying and selling pressure may create enormous slippages and execute your stop-loss at an unfavorable price.
-The price at which you place your stop-losses can emphasize this problem even more.
-If a large number of traders place their stop-losses around support and resistance levels for example, the number of stop-losses that are being executed when those levels are broken can create significant volatility and a widening of the bid/ask spread.
+While stop-losses usually close your position exactly at the desired price, market imbalances and increased buying and selling pressure may create “slippage” and execute your stop-loss at a less favourable price.
+The price at which you place your stop-losses can accentuate this problem even more.
+If a large number of traders place their stop-losses around support and resistance levels for example, the amount of stop-losses that are being executed when those levels are broken can create significant volatility and a widening of the bid/ask spread.
 As a result, your stop-order may be filled at a different price than stated.
+This is “slippage”.

-Extremely large market imbalances, known as “Black swans”, represent the largest threat for stop-loss orders.
-Black swans are unanticipated market events that occur in times of sudden natural disasters or political and economic surprises.
+Extremely large market imbalances, known as “Black Swan Events”, represent the largest threat for stop-loss orders.
+Black Swans Events are unanticipated market events that occur in times of sudden natural disasters or political and economic surprises.
 In early 2015, the Swiss National Bank stunned markets when it lifted its 1.20 EUR/CHF peg.
-As a result, the Swiss franc soared 30% against the euro and stop-losses on long positions were not executed, leaving many traders (and brokers) with huge losses.
+As a result, the Swiss franc soared 30% against the Euro and stop-losses on long positions were not executed, leaving many traders (and brokers) with huge losses.

 Summary of Stop Loss Orders

 Stop-loss orders are pending orders which become regular buy and sell market orders once a certain price level is reached.
-The primary purpose of stop-orders is to protect your trading account in case a trade goes against you.
+The primary purpose of stop-orders is to protect your trading account in case a trade moves against you (to a loss position).

-The type of stop orders is determined by the rules that you apply in determining where to exit your trade.
+The type of stop order is determined by the rules that you apply when determining where to exit your trade.
 In this regard, stop orders can be grouped into equity stops, chart stops, volatility stops and time stops.
-Among these types of stop-losses, chart stops usually return the best results as they’re based on the current market environment to determine the best place to exit your trade.
+Among these types of stop-losses, chart stops usually return the best results as they are based on the current market environment in determining the best place to exit your trade.

-Stop-loss orders play a crucial role in risk management, and are used to measure the risk-per-trade, reward-to-risk ratio and optimal position size.
+Stop-loss orders play a critical role in risk management and are used to help measure the risk-per-trade, reward-to-risk ratio and optimal position size.
 Determining the optimal position size involves the determination of your stop-loss size and your risk-per-trade, in order to calculate the optimal amount of stocks (or other financial instruments) to buy or sell.

 Finally, traders need to be aware that stop-losses are not risk-free.
-They don’t guarantee that your trade will be closed at the specified price in times of large market turbulences such as “black swan” events.
+They don’t guarantee that your trade will be closed at the specified price.